Advanced-Programming-1401/Third-Assignment-Library-Management-System/README.md

 Finally, there are some functions in the Librarian class that are shared with the Book and User classes, such as the ability to search for a book or view a list of borrowed books.

 ## Conclusion
-If you want to revise it or make it better, you can create a GUI for the program. and you can contain other condition that I didn't consider.for example date of returning book and  you can make  different between sign up and login
+If you want to revise it or make it better, you can create a GUI for the program. and you can contain other condition that I didn't consider.
+For example date of returning book, you can make  different between sign up and login.